 - Communicate with employees regarding changes in salary, benefits, etc.

 There are some Payroll Assistants — though it's uncommon — that transition into Payroll Managers, where earnings are an average $56K annually.
 Payroll Assistants moving up in their careers tend to step into positions as Payroll Specialists or Payroll Administrators.
 The median paychecks in those roles are $5K higher and $7K higher, respectively.

 Popular Skills for Payroll Assistant

-Payroll Assistants generally report applying a varied skill set to their work.
-Most notably, skills in Payroll Tax Compliance, ADP Payroll System, Payroll Administration, and Microsoft Excel are correlated to pay that is above average.
-Most people familiar with Data Entry also know Microsoft Word and ADP Payroll System.
+Payroll Assistants seem to require a number of specific skills.
+Most notably, skills in Payroll Tax Compliance, ADP Payroll System, Payroll Administration, and Microsoft Office are correlated to pay that is above average, with boosts between 3 percent and 11 percent.
+Skills that are correlated to lower pay, on the other hand, include Quickbooks.
+For most people, competency in Data Entry indicates knowledge of Microsoft Word and ADP Payroll System.